1jour1vin

 Rated estate (2023 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-Pol Roger's Brut Vintage 2013 is a beautifully crafted, incisive wine that will greatly appeal to purists.
-It opens up in the glass with aromas of citrus zest, white flowers, crushed chalk, and notes of fresh yeast.
-It is medium to full-bodied, racy, and precise, with a well-concentrated core, lively acidity, and elegant mousse.
-After the rich and muscular 2012 vintage, the 2013 is quite a contrast.
-I'm not sure we'll see this style again for a while, so readers with classic palates will want to stock up—advice I will follow myself.
+Pol Roger's 2013 Brut Vintage is a beautifully crafted and crisp wine that purists will thoroughly enjoy.
+It opens in the glass with aromas of citrus zest, white flowers, crushed chalk, and notes of fresh yeast; it is medium to full-bodied, racy, and precise, with a well-concentrated core, lively acidity, and an elegant mousse.
+Following the rich and muscular 2012 vintage, the 2013 offers a striking contrast.
+I’m not sure we’ll see this style again for a while, so readers with classic palates will want to stock up—advice I’ll be following myself.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France